alensiljak/cashier/README.md

 ### Building

 Build the release version with `yarn build`.
+Or `yarn run build`?

 ### Deployment

 Using Netlify to serve HTTPS site, as required by PWA specs.
 The [base url](https://cashier-pwa.netlify.com/) is on Netlify.

+The automatic deployment is triggered when the Release branch is updated.

+The manual deployment is done with `netlify-cli` (installed from NPM), using `netlify deploy` from the root project directory.
+This requires netlify.toml.
+Otherwise, run from dist/pwa directory.

 ## Cashier Ecosystem